prl-julia/julia-sub/README.md

 [![Build Status](https://github.com/julbinb/julia-sub/workflows/CI/badge.svg)](https://github.com/julbinb/julia-sub/actions?query=workflow%3ACI+branch%3Amain)
 [![codecov.io](http://codecov.io/github/julbinb/julia-sub/coverage.svg?branch=main)](http://codecov.io/github/julbinb/julia-sub?branch=main)

-Developing decidable subtyping for the Julia language.
+Currently, this project contains empirical evaluation to support a restriction on Julia types to provide for decidable subtyping for the Julia language.

-- Lower bounds aren't the only reason for the undecidability of Julia subtyping.
+Thus, we need to analyze type annotations used in Julia programs to see if they satisfy a wildcards-like restriction
-- We need to analyze type annotations used in Julia programs to see if they satisfy either the scoping or wildcards-like restriction.
+(there is also an analysis of scoping, lower bounds, lower+upper bounds).

-**Note.** Some annotations that do not literally correspond to the restriction from JB's thesis proposal on decidable subtyping are not reported.
+**Note.** Some annotations that do not literally correspond to the restriction from JB's thesis proposal/paper on decidable subtyping are not reported.
 In particular, cases like `Tuple{Ref{T}} where T` are not reported because they are trivially equivalent to `Tuple{Ref{T} where T}`.